-Welcome to the June 2017 edition of the example not-for-profit (Corporations Act) financial statements.
+Welcome to the June 2017 edition of the example not-for-profit (ACNC) financial statements.
 This set of illustrative financial statements is one of many prepared by Grant Thornton to assist you in preparing your own financial statements.

-This publication is designed to illustrate the financial statements for a not-for-profit entity in line with Australian financial reporting and regulatory requirements.
-It is based on the activities and results of a fictitious ASX listed IT entity, Grant Thornton CLEARR Example Ltd, which prepares Australian general purpose financial statements.
+This publication is designed to illustrate the financial statements for an ACNC registered not-for-profit entity in line with Australian financial reporting and regulatory requirements.
+It is based on the activities and results of a fictitious not-for-profit entity, Grant Thornton CLEARR NFP Example Ltd, which is a company limited by guarantee registered with the Australian Charities and Not-for-profits Commission and prepares Australian general purpose financial statements.

 While it is pleasing to report that there are only a few limited scope amendments applying for the first time to financial years ending 30 June 2017, it is important to recognise that this is a period of 'calm before the storm'.
-The next wave of IFRSs is just around the corner with four (4) major accounting standards on revenue, financial instruments, leases and income of not-for-profit entities coming into effect in the next couple of years.
+The next wave of IFRSs is just around the corner with four major accounting standards on revenue, financial instruments, leases and income of not-for-profit entities coming into effect in the next couple of years.
 These standards are expected to have the greatest impact on financial statements since Australia's adoption of IFRSs in 2005.
 As we move closer to the mandatory implementation of these standards, regulators are increasing pressure on businesses to carefully assess the impact of these standards, prepare for implementation, and make clear disclosures on the likely impact on financial statements and transaction documents pre-adoption.
 Accordingly, it is paramount that businesses use this period of calm to fully understand these changes and start developing their detailed implementation plans.

 Our objective in preparing the example financial statements was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.

 However, as with any example, this illustration does not envisage every possible transaction and cannot therefore be regarded as comprehensive.
 Likewise, as a reference tool, this publication illustrates disclosures for many common scenarios without removing disclosures based on materiality.
 We strongly encourage businesses to get rid of immaterial disclosures and tailor disclosures to their specific circumstances.